 Dane completed his undergraduate degree in Psychology with Sports Science (BSc Hons) at Northumbria University in 2017 and later graduated with a Masters in Research Psychology (MRes) in 2018.
 Danes research background falls under the framework of personality psychology and is a current Graduate Member of the British Psychological Society within the Division of Health Psychology.
 His dissertation examined the impact of personality characteristics on officiating excellence in elite, semi-elite and grassroot association football (soccer) referees, while his MRes thesis explored the associations between physical height and behavioural measures of dominance, also in elite football referees.
-As part of the MRes, Dane undertook a research internship within the Perception, Evolution and Behaviour Lab where he was involved in studies examining the make-up of human attraction and how these map onto body-size ideals and perceptions of beauty.
+As part of the MRes, Dane undertook a research internship within the Perception, Evolution and Behaviour Lab where he was involved in studies assessing body-size ideals an how these map onto tendencies in human attraction.

-Dane also worked at the mental health charity 'MIND' as an 'empowerment worker' which served as a springboard for his current PhD candidature (funded by the ESRC White Rose Doctoral Training Partnership).
-Resultantly, Danes current research explores the ways in which stress behaviours impact upon our physical wellbeing and behavioural health outcomes, while also accounting for individual differences, expressed through personality.
-Though, principally, the PhD aims to develop an intervention to reduce the well-established consequences of persistent overthinking and chronic worry, also known as perseverative cognition.
+Dane also worked at the mental health charity 'MIND' as an 'empowerment worker' in clinical and sub-clinical settings, aiding in the delivery of interventions to improve psychological wellbeing, before commencing his current PhD candidature (funded by the ESRC White Rose Doctoral Training Partnership) at the University of Leeds.
+Danes current research explores the ways in which Perseverative Cognition impact upon health outcomes at both the physiological and behavioural level, while also accounting for individual differences, expressed through personality traits.
 Dane currently works within the Laboratory for Stress and Health Research (STARlab) and is a member of the Health and Social Psychology Research Group, while also engaging in teaching on a number of undergraduate modules within the School of Psychology.

-Danes research interests span across health, evolutionary and personality psychology with a specific focus on:
+Dane’s research interests span across health and personality psychology, with a specific focus on:

 - The impact of personality characteristics on worry and/or rumination.